-Cow's milk and soya allergy should in most cases be treated with a strict cow's milk and soya free diet.
-Your Dietitian will help you to avoid milk and soya while making sure that your child gets all the nutrition they need to grow and develop well.
-Most children with a soya allergy do not need to avoid other pulses, beans or peas etc. Your Dietitian will discuss this with you.
+Cow's milk allergy should in most cases be treated with a strict cow's milk free diet.
+Your Dietitian will help you to avoid milk while making sure that your child gets all the nutrition they need to grow and develop well.